Project description

 • Fragmentation of forested habitat will be limited.
 The Facility has been sited to avoid existing hedgerows and vegetative barriers where possible.

-• USACE-jurisdictional wetland impacts are limited to approximately 0.09 acre (3,920 square feet) and therefore, no compensatory federal mitigation is required.
-This 0.09-acre area is also considered state-jurisdictional wetlands.
-The Applicant will work with the Office of Renewable Energy Siting (ORES) regarding mitigation to NYS-jurisdictional wetlands for unavoidable impacts of 0.09 acres.
+• USACE-jurisdictional wetland impacts are limited to approximately 0.05 acre (2,178 square feet) and therefore, no compensatory federal mitigation is required.
+This 0.05-acre area is also considered state-jurisdictional wetlands.
+The Applicant will work with the Office of Renewable Energy Siting (ORES) regarding mitigation to NYS-jurisdictional wetlands for unavoidable impacts of 0.05 acres.

 • There are no impacts to NYS-regulated waterbodies as part of the construction and operation of Facility.
 A minor amount (approximately 2 acres) of selective tree/brush cutting will occur within 50 feet of Fish Creek.

-• The Applicant has developed a net conservation benefit plan (NCBP) for potential take of occupied wintering habitat for northern harrier, which includes conservation of approximately 23 acres of suitable wintering grassland habitat for the species.
+• The Applicant has developed a net conservation benefit plan (NCBP) for potential take of occupied wintering habitat for northern harrier, which includes conservation of 25 acres of suitable wintering grassland habitat for the species.

 • Traffic-related impacts associated with the Facility will be minor during construction.
 Once operational, the Facility is not anticipated to impact traffic through the Town of Somerset.